sonisumit7904/LyriFloat_Desktop/README.md

 ### Privacy Notice

-LyriFloat only requests access to your currently playing track information.
+LyricsFloat only requests access to your currently playing track information.
 We do not:
 - Store your listening history
 - Access your personal Spotify data
 - Require your Spotify password (authentication is handled securely through Spotify)

 ## Feedback and Support

-We're constantly working to improve LyriFloat!
+We're constantly working to improve LyricsFloat!
 If you have suggestions, encounter bugs, or need assistance:
-- Submit an issue on our [GitHub page](https://github.com/sonisumit7904/LyriFloat_Desktop_Releases/issues)
+- Submit an issue on our [GitHub page](https://github.com/sonisumit7904/LyricsFloat_Desktop_Releases/issues)

 ---

-LyriFloat is not affiliated with Spotify.
+LyricsFloat is not affiliated with Spotify.
 Spotify is a trademark of Spotify AB.